 Graduates & Graduating Seniors

-The Boren Fellowship funds long term overseas research in underrepresented languages, and STEM research.
+The Boren Fellowship funds long term overseas research in underrepresented languages.
+There are special programs in strategic languages, such as African, Indonesian, and Southeast Asian, Hindi, Urdu (pdf).
 Students must be U.S. citizens and enrolled in a graduate program at an accredited university to apply.
 Fellowships up to $24,000 will be offered.
 Application deadlines are in January.

 The Gates-Cambridge scholarship funds tuition for any non-United Kingdom citizen to study full time for a graduate degrees at the University of Cambridge.
 A stipend may be included based on situation.
 Application deadlines are in October

 This program provides fellowships to students of superior academic ability—selected on the basis of demonstrated achievement, financial need, and exceptional promise—to undertake study at the doctoral and Master of Fine Arts level in selected fields of arts, humanities, and social sciences.